Why is my phone not charging even when it’s plugged in?

 Avoid Overcharging

-Try to keep battery between 20% and 80%.
+It's best to try and keep the battery between 20% and 80%.

 Keep Charging Port Clean

-Once every few weeks, check the port.
+Periodically, every few weeks or so, check the port.

 Related Helpful Guides